 Y’all know I hate plastic.
 A LOT.
 Is our home plastic free?
 Oh no, of course not.
-Yeah I’ll push back against plastic waste wherever possible but there’s certainly no perfection here at the Taylor Household!
+Yeah I’ll push back against plastic waste wherever possible but there’s certainly no perfection here at our Homestead!
 Is it the same for you?

 Sometimes the very magnitude of the problem makes you wonder “why bother?”.
 Whelp, there are as many reasons as there are points of view.
 But here’s why I make the effort in our home.

 “What difference does ONE plastic bottle make?” said 7.6 BILLION people.